Quick LRA Debugging

 SPI SD Card Connection

-Connecting the SD Card is dependant upon your selected module, but if it’s SPI based the connections below should work, if you’re using a different Arduino you can find connection details here, or refer to your microcontroller’s datasheet:
+Connecting the SD Card is dependent upon your selected module, but if it’s SPI based the connections below should work, if you’re using a different Arduino you can find connection details here, or refer to your microcontroller’s datasheet:

 |Arduino Board||MOSI||MISO||SCK||SS / CS|